Dirt Diggers Digest Guide to Strategic Corporate Research

 - company advisers and their financial interest in the deal

 The S-1 Registration Statement contains a detailed account of the company’s history, operations and financial record.
-It is similar to a 10-K, but it contains more detail.
+It is like a 10-K, but it contains more detail.

 Forms 3 and 4

-These filings are the means by which company insiders (officers and directors) report sales or purchases of the firm’s stock.
+These filings are how company insiders (officers and directors) report sales or purchases of the firm’s stock.
 The SEC requires these reports so that investors are aware of personal transactions that may reflect the insiders’ assessment of the company’s prospects.
 Form 3 is an initial filing and Form 4 reflects changes in the holding.

-Dun & Bradstreet (D&B) is one of the leading credit-rating companies; i.e., it collects information on how promptly firms pay their bills and sells this information to other companies that want to determine how risky it is to extend credit to a commercial customer.
-In the course of assembling this payment data, D&B also collects a great deal of descriptive information on millions of U.S. and foreign companies, including ones that are privately held and ones that are tiny in size.
+Dun & Bradstreet (D&B) is one of the leading credit-rating companies.
+It collects information on how promptly firms pay their bills and sells this information to other companies that want to determine how risky it is to extend credit to a commercial customer.
+While assembling this payment data, D&B also collects a great deal of descriptive information on millions of U.S. and foreign companies, including ones that are privately held and ones that are tiny in size.
 D&B is thus an invaluable source of information on companies that do not file with the SEC.
 Keep in mind, however, that there is no legal penalty for lying to D&B (as there is with the SEC), so the information in its databases cannot be regarded as authoritative.
-It is, however, often the only source of descriptive information (beyond what is in state corporate filings) for small, private firms.

 Many unions and other organizations subscribe to D&B’s services.
 If you do not have such access, you can purchase individual reports on the Internet (using a credit card) at this site.
 These typically include: